JetBrains/jetbrains_guide/sites/goland-guide/contents/tips/show-usages/index.md

   poster: ./poster_short.png
   url: https://www.youtube.com/watch?v=taKlZlicpwM&list=PLM-t1Z4tbFflkIOaap4P-BV30ZrZwrDld&index=19
 leadin: |
-    A question that often comes up when working with code is: where’s this element used?

-    GoLand has the _Find usages_ action, _Alt + F7_ on Windows/Linux, _⌥ + F7_ on macOS,
-    to help you out with that.
+    The **Show usages** feature allows you to quickly answer the question "Where's this element used?"

-    What about not having a tool window for this, but rather a popup that you can quickly use to navigate/filter or otherwise dismiss?
-That's where GoLand comes in with the _Show usages_ feature, accessible via _Ctrl + Alt + F7_ on Windows/Linux, _⌥ + ⌘ + F7_ on macOS.
+    It will open a pop-up that you can quickly use to navigate/filter or otherwise dismiss with the results you are looking for.

+    **How to use:**

+    Press _Ctrl + Alt + F7 on Windows/Linux_,
+    _⌥ + ⌘ + F7 on macOS_.

 ---